-The immensely popular edible gardening program at The New York Botanical Garden will soon be able to extend its impact and greatly broaden its reach through the new Edible Academy.
+The immensely popular edible gardening program at The New York Botanical Garden will soon be able to extend its impact and greatly broaden its reach through the new Edible Academy, opening in June 2018.
 Recognized as a leader in garden-based education for schools, families, and community groups, the NYBG has found that demand for such programs far exceeds current capacity.
 Childhood obesity and other health problems caused by poor nutrition have brought a heightened interest in learning about growing fresh fruits and vegetables and preparing healthy foods.

-There is still time to make a contribution to this incredible new initiative, and help support the Edible Academy in 2016.
+There is still time to make a contribution to this incredible new initiative, and help support the Edible Academy’s opening in 2018.
 You can learn more about the proposed facilities; the Ruth Rea Howell Family Garden, cornerstone of the Edible Academy; and the current and future garden programming your pledge will support below.

 From the Ground Up: Vermicomposting in the Family Garden